Sorosjenaka/0gstorage-node-setup/README.md

 #klik 1 auto fast
 #After that Import your Private Key
 ```
-Please Close your Vps and open agaian or
+Please Close your Vps and open again or

 you can press ctrl+c and you can follow step 3

 ## Step 3: Update Konfigurasi